 Top 10 places to visit in Spain

-Select from an eclectic plethora of historic Spanish cities, diverse landscapes, famous artworks, quirky festivals, bodied wines and delicious food from all over Spain.
-Here are some of the best sites to visit in Spain.
+Select from an eclectic plethora of historic Spanish cities, diverse landscapes, famous artworks, quirky festivals and delicious food from all over Spain.
+Here are some of the best places to visit in Spain.

 Guggenheim in Bilbao

-Frank Gehry's spectacular Guggenheim Museum, in the north western city of Bilbao, has been described as the most important structure of its time.
+Frank Gehry's spectacular Guggenheim Museum, in the north western city of Bilbao, has been described as the most important structure of its time and is a must-see site in Spain.
 Its soaring, titanium curves will blow your mind – and that's before you even step inside to view its amazing collection of modern art.
-Bilbao, on the Bay of Biscay in the Basque country, is an architectural hotspot, with an underground designed by Norman Foster and an airport by Santiago Calatrava.
+Bilbao, on the Bay of Biscay in the Basque country, is an architectural hotspot and main Spanish city for tourism, with a metro designed by Norman Foster and an airport by Santiago Calatrava.
 Enjoy the local custom of chiqueteo – a plate of pintxos (speciality appetisers) with a drink – in a bar or café, before a meal.
 And what should you eat?
 Cod, of course: Bilbao is the cod (bacalao) capital of Spain with hundreds of delicious recipes.

 The Sierra Nevada

 Down in the far south, just to the east of Granada, is the Sierra Nevada, a national park where you'll find the highest peaks in the whole of the Iberian peninsula, and some of its most exceptional flora and fauna (including the Spanish ibex).
 It was declared a UNESCO Biosphere reserve in 1986.
 Facing the Mediterranean, at the foot of the Sierra Nevada lies Las Alpajurras, an area with thermal springs and spas.
-Tiny white cube houses cling to the hillsides, goats still scamper about wearing little bells, serrano hams are cured, almonds grow on trees...bliss.
+Tiny white cube houses cling to the hillsides, goats still scamper about wearing little bells, serrano hams are cured and almonds grow on trees – Spanish bliss.

 For more information, visit Spain's official tourist office: www.spain.info